 - 70. Jaime recently found a "favorable" trial level court opinion directly on point for her tax question.
 Which trial level court would she prefer to have issued the opinion?

-- A. Tax Court.
+- A. Tax Court

-- B. District Court.
+- B. District Court

-- C. Circuit Court.
+- C. Circuit Court

-- D. Divorce Court.
+- D. Divorce Court

-- ${\sf E}.\;$ None of the above.
+- E. None of these